Gabrielle-lahaie/LeCarnetPortfolio/content/posts/post5.md

 **INT.
 EMPEROR’S QUARTERS — EARLY DAY**

    [...]
 The room is lively.
 The employees bring platters overfilled with fruits, pastry, bread, cheeses, spreads, and cured or salted ham.
 Emperor James is sitting at the table and takes a sip of his hot, steamy tea.
 Adrien enters.
-<p style="text-align: center;">JAMES
+   > JAMES
-Ah!
+   > Ah!
 Adrien!
-Good morning!</p>
+Good morning!
    James raises his eyebrows at the newcomer while he takes a seat.

-<div align="center">JAMES
+   > JAMES
-Saints… are you well, my friend?
+   > Saints… are you well, my friend?
 You seem quite troubled.

    One of the servants fills Adrien’s cup of tea.